 As a society we need to acknowledge both the absurd insult of genuine material poverty and the deep and widespread pain of inner lack amidst great material wealth.
-We could find real inspiration through encountering both dimensions of poverty, leading us to reassess our priorities, and indeed the very basis of our society.
+Fully acknowledging and encountering both dimensions of poverty, would lead us to reassess our priorities, and indeed the very basis of our society.
 Part of this is to acknowledge that growth, money and stuff can never lead to the true wealth that a human soul truly seeks because one part of human poverty is always an inner experience.

 If collectively we could grasp this, then two things might become possible.
 First true generosity, a humble willingness and capacity to share based on a sense of fellowship with the materially poor could emerge.
 Nations might become prepared to share resources and treat one another more fairly.
 Secondly, a new vision for society might start to emerge – centred on establishing lives based on wisdom, meaning, goodness and purpose rather than on material accumulation.
 Rebalancing material wealth and attending to inner wholeness are both necessary for a healthy society.
 They are two sides of the same coin, and turning towards inner poverty is an important part in this process.
 If we could but notice and then honour it, our inner poverty could eventually become our greatest and most precious resource, realigning personal and collective life toward true wholeness and health – toward universal wealth.

 If anything most people I talk with seem to experience less freedom, flow and vitality as they have accrued material wealth through life